U.S. jobless claims fall; four-week average hits 8-1/2-year low

-WASHINGTON The number of Americans filing new claims for unemployment benefits unexpectedly fell last week, pointing to a further strengthening of labour market conditions.
+WASHINGTON The number of Americans filing new claims for unemployment benefits unexpectedly fell last week, pointing to a further strengthening of labor market conditions.

 Initial claims for state unemployment benefits decreased by 14,000 to a seasonally adjusted 289,000 for the week ended Aug.
-2, the Labour Department said on Thursday.
+2, the Labor Department said on Thursday.

 The prior week's claims were revised to show 1,000 more applications received than previously reported.